 2.)
 Use Forwarding numbers to generate a unique number that appears below your ad.
 But please note, this number only appears in your ad, it won’t be displayed on your website, which is where I believe it really matters.
 I personally believe few people actually call a phone number that appears in an ad without first visiting the website, unless they are using a mobile device.

-- Implement a third-party tool that can actually track a phone call back to your AdWords campaign search query, keyword and ad copy.
+- Implement a third-party tool that can actually track a phone call back to your Google Ads campaign search query, keyword and ad copy.
 In fact, some even record the phone call so you can confirm the real quality of the call!
 These tools do exist and they are usually priced as a monthly service based on the total number of unique visitors to your website per day.
 One product I suggest you look at is Call Tracking Metrics.

 In summary, if the most desired response from your website is a phone call from a prospect and you can’t rely on Google Ads or Analytics data, you either have to invest somewhere (website functionality, procedures, technology) or be prepare to go flying blind and hope for the best.